Vegeta

 Vegeta (ベジータ, Bejīta) (/vəˈʤiːtə/ və-JEE-tə), fully referred to as Prince Vegeta IV (ベジータ王子四世, Bejīta-ōji Yon-sei), is a fictional character in the Japanese franchise Dragon Ball created by Akira Toriyama.
 Vegeta made his appearance in chapter #204 "Sayonara, Son Goku", published in Weekly Shōnen Jump magazine on January 7, 1989, seeking the wish-granting Dragon Balls to achieve immortality.

 As the first major antagonist of Dragon Ball Z, Vegeta is the prince of an elite extraterrestrial warrior race known as the Saiyans.
 As a person, he is naturally blunt, regal, hard-working, and is full of his Saiyan pride; he often refers to his heritage and royal status throughout the series, but can also have negative traits such as being extremely haughty, along with a destructive temper.
 He believed that he should be regarded as the strongest fighter in the universe, and becomes obsessed with surpassing Son Goku after losing his battle with the Z fighters.
-However, after Frieza's death, Vegeta unites with the heroes to thwart greater threats to the universe, most notably Cell, Majin Buu, Gomah, Beerus, Zamasu, Jiren, Broly, Moro and Granolah.
-Throughout the series, Vegeta's role changes from villain to later as one of the heroes, while remaining a key rival to Goku.
+However, after Frieza's death, Vegeta unites with the heroes to thwart greater threats to the universe, most notably Cell, Majin Buu, Gomah, Beerus, Zamasu, Hit, Jiren, Broly, Moro, Granolah, and Gas.
+Throughout the series, Vegeta's role changes from villain to hero, though he remains a key rival of Goku.

 Vegeta has been hailed as one of the most iconic characters not only in the Dragon Ball franchise, but also in manga and anime history as a whole.
 He is often cited as one of the most popular examples of rival characters in the industry, due to his character arc and narrative throughout Dragon Ball Z and Dragon Ball Super.